1872 United States presidential election: Women's suffrage

 This was the first election after the formation of the National Woman Suffrage Association and the American Woman Suffrage Association in 1869.
 As a result, protests for women's suffrage became more prevalent.
 The National Woman's Suffrage Association held its annual convention in New York City on May 9, 1872.
 Some of the delegates supported Victoria Woodhull, who had spent the year since the previous NWSA annual meeting touring the New York City environs and giving speeches on why women should be allowed to vote.
-The delegates selected Victoria Woodhull to run for president, and named Frederick Douglass for vice- president.
-He did not attend the convention and never acknowledged the nomination, though he would serve as a presidential elector in the United States Electoral College for the State of New York.
+The delegates selected Victoria Woodhull to run for president, and named Frederick Douglass for vice-president.
+He did not attend the convention and never acknowledged the nomination, though he served as a presidential elector in the United States Electoral College for the State of New York.
 Woodhull gave a series of speeches around New York City during the campaign.
-Her finances were very thin, and when she borrowed money from supporters, she often was unable to repay them.
-On the day before the election, Woodhull was arrested for "publishing an obscene newspaper" and so was unable to cast a vote for herself.
+Her finances were very thin, and when she borrowed money from supporters, she often could not repay them.
+On the day before the election, Woodhull was arrested for "publishing an obscene newspaper" and thus could not cast a vote for herself.
 Woodhull was ineligible to be president on Inauguration Day, not because she was a woman (the Constitution and the law were silent on the issue), but because she would not reach the constitutionally prescribed minimum age of 35 until September 23, 1873; historians have debated whether to consider her activities a true election campaign.
 Woodhull and Douglass are not listed in "Election results" below, as the ticket received a negligible percentage of the popular vote and no electoral votes.
-In addition, several suffragists would attempt to vote in the election.
+In addition, several suffragists attempted to vote in the election.
 Susan B. Anthony was arrested when she tried to vote and was fined $100 in a widely publicized trial.

 Results

+32% of the voting age population and 72.1% of eligible voters participated in the election.
 Grant won an easy re-election over Greeley, with a popular vote margin of 11.8% and 763,000 votes.

 Grant also won the electoral college with 286 electoral votes; while Greeley won 66 electoral votes, he died on November 29, 1872, twenty-four days after the election and before any of his pledged electors (from Texas, Missouri, Kentucky, Tennessee, Georgia, and Maryland) could cast their votes.
-Subsequently, 63 of Greeley's electors cast their votes for other Democrats: 18 of them cast their presidential votes for Greeley's running mate, Benjamin Gratz Brown, and 45 cast their presidential votes for three non-candidates.
+Subsequently, 63 of Greeley's electors cast their votes for other Democrats: 42 voted for non-candidate Indiana Governor-Elect Thomas A. Hendricks, 18 of them cast their presidential votes for Greeley's running mate, Benjamin Gratz Brown, 2 cast their votes for non-candidate and former Georgia Governor Charles J. Jenkins, and 1 cast his vote for non-candidate U.S. Supreme Court Justice David Davis.

 Of the 2,171 counties making returns, Grant won in 1,335 while Greeley carried 833.
 Three counties were split evenly between Grant and Greeley.